consortium/ADA/README.rst

 License
 -------

 See License file in this directory.
+LICENSE

 Footnotes
 ---------